 - Click Save.

-- When you are ready, return to the Devices & Services page, select the device for which you just changed the policy, and click Preview and deploy... to deploy the changes to the device.
+- When you are ready, return to the Devices & Services page, and deploy the changes.
+See Deploy Configuration Changes from Defense Orchestrator to FTD for more information.